katstevens/katstevens.github.io/_posts/2020-11-25-confidence-and-privilege.md

 ## ‘How did you get started in tech’

 After several months of sustained crappiness from the temp-then-permanent job, I ended up quitting with nothing lined up.
+I was in a privileged position to be able to do this.
 That really did focus my mind when it came to job hunting!
 With help from friends, I decided to sharpen up my Python, JS and CSS skills, and have another go at making disgusting-looking websites for coin.

 Miraculously, applying for a job I actually felt I could do, in an industry I was interested in, rather than ‘blindly applying to anything to escape from my current place’, got a result!
 WHO KNEW.
 The boost to my confidence (and bank account) was huge.
 I had done this all by myself!
 Or had I?